 Not only does it provide you with greater capacity than the single burner stoves, but compared to freestanding double burner camp stoves, they are easier to transport, given that there are no legs, and they tend to weigh less too.

-If you want a unit with both grill and a stove, then our review of the Coleman Camp Propane Grill/Stove+ might be helpful.
+If you want a unit with both a grill and a stove, then our review of the Coleman Camp Propane Grill/Stove+ might be helpful.

 - Automatic ignition: This does not apply to every model, but many compact double burner camping stoves have Piezo ignition.
 This type of igniter makes lighting the burners much easier, especially when matches won't stay lit due to a strong wind blowing.